Inpatient Rehab in Indiana

 Wooded Glen Recovery Center - Henryville, IN

-Wooded Glen Recovery Center is an inpatient rehab situated in Henryville, IN.
+Wooded Glen Recovery Center is an inpatient alcohol and drug rehab located in Henryville, Indiana.

 Location: 2602 Hebron Church Road, Henryville, IN 47126 in Clark County